 Virtually all operational CKD models for weather and climate split the longwave and shortwave spectra into bands, and compute k distributions within each one.
-As shown in the survey of Hogan et al. (2017), the number of bands is strongly correlated to the total number of k terms, and therefore to the overall efficiency of a CKD model.
-The choice of bands can be dependent on the constraints of a particular CKD scheme: some schemes require the longwave bands to be narrow enough that the Planck function may be assumed constant (e.g. Fu and Liou, 1992); some need to restrict the number of active gases in a band (e.g. Mlawer et al., 1997); 95
+As shown in the survey of Hogan et al. (2017), the number of bands is 50 strongly correlated to the total number of k terms, and therefore to the overall efficiency of a CKD model.
+The choice of bands can be dependent on the constraints of a particular CKD scheme: some schemes require the longwave bands to be narrow enough that the Planck function may be assumed 55 constant (e.g. Fu and Liou, 1992); some need to restrict the number of active gases in a band (e.g. Mlawer et al., 1997); some assume the spectral overlap of different gases is random, invalid for wide bands (e.g. Ritter and Geleyn, 1992); while most assume that cloud and surface properties are constant within each band, which could lead to significant errors in the shortwave if the bands are too wide (Lu et al., 2011).
+All of these arguments deserve detailed scrutiny within CK-DMIP.